 Substitute House Bill No. 7167 seeks to amend the education funding structure in Connecticut by revising the equalization aid grant system for towns maintaining public schools.
 The bill repeals Section 10-262h of the general statutes and introduces new provisions effective July 1, 2025.
-It establishes a new framework for equalization aid grants for the fiscal years ending June 30, 2026, and June 30, 2027, ensuring that towns with fully funded grants exceeding their previous amounts will receive grants equal to their fully funded grant, while those with lower grants will receive their prior fiscal year amounts.
-The bill also maintains specific provisions for alliance districts, ensuring they receive the greater of their calculated grant amounts or their base grant amount.
-Notably, it deletes previous percentage-based calculations for grant adjustments and replaces them with a more straightforward approach based on prior fiscal year entitlements.
+It establishes a framework for equalization aid grants for the fiscal years ending June 30, 2026, and June 30, 2027, ensuring that towns with fully funded grants exceeding their previous amounts will receive grants equal to those fully funded amounts, while towns with lower grants will receive the same amount as the prior fiscal year.
+The bill also includes specific provisions for alliance districts, ensuring they receive the greater of their calculated or base grant amounts, and removes previous percentage deductions from grant adjustments to simplify calculations.

 Statutes affected: